-- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice offered longer appointments and extended annual reviews for patients with a learning disability; 76% (37 patients) of patients with learning disability had received a health check in the last year. - The practice regularly worked with multi-disciplinary teams in the case management of vulnerable people. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations.
-The practice hosted a dementia carers support group through their Patient Participation Group (PPG) and had a held carers week.
-The practice also ran monthly carer support group afternoons. - The practice had a system in place to ensure appointments were monitored for patients who were unable to chase up appointments. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+• The practice held a register of patients living in vulnerable circumstances including homeless people, carers, travellers and those with a learning disability.

+- The practice offered longer appointments and extended annual reviews for patients with a learning disability; 100% (9 patients) of patients with learning disability had received a health check in the last year. - The practice regularly worked with multi-disciplinary teams in the case management of vulnerable people. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
 Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.